4 Days

 5 hrs hiking and 2 hours drive

 It is a path through thick rhododendron and bamboo woods.
-Certain parts may be steep, and in this case, trekking slowly with the help of trekking poles may be beneficial.
+Certain parts may be steep; in this case, trekking slowly with trekking poles may be beneficial.
 The further you get down, the warmer it gets and the greener the vegetation.

 As you go, you will pass by tiny streams, silent woods, and local people passing by the road.
-This last walk is pleasant because of the quiet nature of the surroundings, as opposed to the days when we had to hike higher.
+This last walk is pleasant because of the quiet surroundings, unlike the days when we had to hike higher.

 Breakfast and Lunch